 By Ana Paula G. Mumy

-Ana Paula G. Mumy is a mother of two bilingual children and a trilingual speech-language pathologist, the author of various multilingual leveled storybooks and instructional therapy materials for speech/language intervention, as well as the co-author of her latest eSongbook which features children’s songs for speech, language and hearing goals.
-She has provided school-based and pediatric home health care services for nearly 12 years and thoroughly enjoys providing resources for SLPs, educators and parents on her website The Speech Stop.
+Ana Paula G. Mumy is a mother of two bilingual children and a trilingual speech-language pathologist.
+She’s also the author of various multilingual leveled storybooks and a parent guide for raising bilingual children.
+She has provided school-based and private services for 15 years and thoroughly enjoys providing resources for SLPs, educators and parents on her website The Speech Stop (www.thespeechstop.com).